-Police didn't officially arrest them - but 7 moms were tresspassed so they can't return to the property for one year.
+Police didn't officially arrest them - but 7 moms were trespassed so they can't return to the property for one year.

-"I've never put a mask on my face, and I never will," one of the women - Racheal Cohen- said according to CBS.
+"I've never put a mask on my face, and I never will," one of the women - Rachel Cohen- said according to CBS.
 "It's just absolute tyranny."

-We think her stance is, well, quite frankly - absolutely rediculous.
+We think her stance is, well, quite frankly - absolutely ridiculous.
 Wear a mask, folks - you could literally be saving lives.